nodejs/node-addon-api/test/README.md

 2. c++ exceptions disabled,
 3. c++ exceptions disabled, and `NODE_ADDON_API_ENABLE_MAYBE` is defined.

-`Napi` functions that calling into JavaScript can have different declared `NODE_ADDON_API_ENABLE_MAYBE` is defined and c++ exceptions disabled return types to reflect build flavor settings.
-For example, `Napi::Object::Set` returns `bool`, and `Napi::Maybe<bool>` when `NODE_ADDON_API_ENABLE_MAYBE` is defined.
-In source code, return type variants are defined as `Napi::MaybeOrValue<>` to prevent from duplicating most of the code base.
+Functions in node-addon-api that call into JavaScript can have different declared return types to reflect build flavor settings.
+For example, `Napi::Object::Set` returns `bool` when `NODE_ADDON_API_ENABLE_MAYBE` is not defined, and `Napi::Maybe<bool>` when `NODE_ADDON_API_ENABLE_MAYBE` is defined.
+In source code, return type variants are defined as `Napi::MaybeOrValue<>` to prevent from duplicating most part of the code base.

-To properly test these build flavors, we should take care of the return value of `Napi` functions that may call into JavaScript.
-For example:
+To properly test these build flavors, all values returned by a function defined with `Napi::MaybeOrValue<>` return types in node-addon-api test suite, should use one of the following test helpers to handle possible JavaScript exceptions.

 ```cpp
 #include "napi.h"